Second Conditional: sentences, exercises, tests and examples

 You would pass if you studied.

-• Use were instead of was with I / he / she / it in unreal conditionals
+• we use were instead of was with I / he / she / it in conditional clauses

 If I were you, I would change jobs.